 Read our full Uncharted: The Lost Legacy review

 Swinging from skyscraper to skyscraper through a living, breathing New York metropolis is just one of the things that Marvel’s Spiderman does incredibly well.
-Though the main story is only an estimated 20 hours long, there’s plenty for players to see and do.
+Though the main story is only an estimated 20 hours long, there’s plenty for players to see and do beyond just that.
 From unlocking really cool Spidey suits and gadgets to taking out your camera and capturing some of the city’s best landmarks, it’s really hard not to feel like the real Spider-Man when playing this game.

 Read our full Marvel’s Spider-Man review